mind-freak/ytdl-batch/README.md

 ytdl-batch is what the name implies, they are batch files to facilitate my use of youtube-dl and FFmpeg.

 ## Features
-* Music downloader batch using youtube-dl
+* Music/Video downloader
-* OGG converter batch using FFmpeg
+* OGG converter
 * More or less to come!

 ## Downloads